Walking for Health Update - 5th January 2021

 - Provide help with promotional materials

-Over time we are keen to further develop the programme of led walks across the Derbyshire Dales, supporting local communities to improve the health and well being of local people.
+We are continually developing the programme of led walks across the Derbyshire Dales, supporting local communities to improve the health and well being of local people.

 The aim would be to see a network of different level health walks open to people of all abilities from very easy short, flat, entry level walks for beginners through to more moderate walks which are longer and a little more challenging including uphill and downhill walking on rougher terrain.